xuri/excelize-doc/en/cell.md

-AMORLINC                 | Returns the depreciation for each accounting period AND                      | Returns TRUE if all of its arguments are TRUE ARABIC                   | Converts a Roman number to Arabic, as a number ASIN                     | Returns the arcsine of a number ASINH                    | Returns the inverse hyperbolic sine of a number ATAN                     | Returns the arctangent of a number
+AMORLINC                 | Returns the depreciation for each accounting period AND                      | Returns TRUE if all of its arguments are TRUE ARABIC                   | Converts a Roman number to Arabic, as a number ARRAYTOTEXT              | Returns an array of text values from any specified range ASIN                     | Returns the arcsine of a number ASINH                    | Returns the inverse hyperbolic sine of a number ATAN                     | Returns the arctangent of a number